annotorious/project-website-source/content/guides/example-react-widget.md

 # An Example React Editor Widget

-> __WORK IN PROGRESS!__ The code in this tutorial will __not yet work__ in the current release
-> versions, but will be supported with the next upcoming Annotorious release.

 In this guide, we re-recreate the example [color selector widget from the previous tutorial](/guides/editor-widgets/) as a React component.
 The widget adds a section to the editor with three buttons: red, green and blue.
 Clicking one of the buttons will set an annotation body with the color value, and body purpose of `highlighting`.

 ![Editor popup](/images/guides/colorselector-widget.png)